Skip to Content

 During especially windy days, beach-goers can find refuge at Malcolm’s Road Beach.
 It’s often sheltered from the island’s winds so it’s a perfect spot to enjoy the sand and water.

-Make sure to grab your beach shoes as the sand is pretty rocky at Malcolm’s Road Beach.
-Bring your chairs, towels and beach gear too since there’s no amenities at this remote part of Providenciales.
-This is also a location to pack bug spray because the area surrounding the beach is thick brush and home to lots of mosquitoes.
+Make sure to grab your water shoes as the sand is pretty rocky at Malcolm’s Road Beach.
+Bring your chairs, beach towels, snorkel gear and food and drinks too since there’s no amenities at this remote part of Providenciales.

 Because of the treacherous drive, the hours are minimized at Malcolm’s Road Beach.
 The road is closed from sunset to sunrise, so if you head to the beach for a view of the sunset, be sure to leave promptly afterward.